patrickhuang112/allaboutpatrick/website.md

 title: Creating this website
 ---

+This page will detail the steps I did to create this website.
+Using my steps as a template, you can create your very own website today!

 <b>Step 1</b>: What I first did was visit the jekyll website and go to this page about jekyll on windows 10.

 <a href = "https://jekyllrb.com/docs/windows/">Jekyll on windows</a>